 Crowdsourcing methods are usually classified in three major genres depending on the motivation of the human contributors (i.e., payment vs. fun vs. altruism).
 Mechanised labour (MLab) is a type of paid-for crowdsourcing, where contributors choose to carry out small tasks (or micro-tasks) and are paid a small amount of money in return.
 Popular crowdsourcing marketplaces include Amazon's Mechanical Turk (MTurk) and CrowdFlower (CF).
-Games with a purpose (GWAPs) enable human contributors to carry out computation tasks as a side effect of playing online games [20].
+Games with a purpose (GWAPs) enable human contributors to carry out computation tasks as a side effect of playing online games [25].
 Finally, in altruistic crowdsourcing a task is carried out by a large number of volunteer contributors.
 Crowdsourcing methods have been used to support several knowledge acquisition and, more specifically, ontology engineering tasks.
-To provide an overview of these methods we will group them along the three major stages of the Semantic Life-cycle as identified by Siorpaes in [17] and sum them up in Table 1.
+To provide an overview of these methods we will group them along the three major stages of the Semantic Life-cycle as identified by Siorpaes in [22] and sum them up in Table 1.

-Stage 1: Build and maintain Semantic Web vocabularies Eckert and colleagues [4] relied on MTurk micro-workers to build a concept hierarchy in the philosophy domain.
+Stage 1: Build and maintain Semantic Web vocabularies Eckert and colleagues [6] relied on MTurk micro-workers to build a concept hierarchy in the philosophy domain.
 Crowdsourcing complemented the output of an automatic hierarchy learning method in: a) judging the relatedness of concept pairs and b) specifying the level of generality between two terms (more/less specific than).
-Noy and colleagues [10] focused on verifying the correctness of taxonomic relations.
-As for GWAPs, the OntoPronto game [17] aims to support the creation and extension of Semantic Web vocabularies.
+Noy and colleagues [14] focused on verifying the correctness of taxonomic relations.
+As for GWAPs, the OntoPronto game [22] aims to support the creation and extension of Semantic Web vocabularies.
 Players are presented with a Wikipedia page of an entity and they have to (1) judge whether this entity denotes a concept or an instance; and then (2) relate it to the most specific concept of the PROTON ontology, therefore extending PROTON with new classes and instances.
-Climate Quiz [16] is a Facebook game where players evaluate whether two concepts are related (e.g. environmental activism, activism), and which label is the most appropriate to describe their relation.
+Climate Quiz [21] is a Facebook game where players evaluate whether two concepts are related (e.g. environmental activism, activism), and which label is the most appropriate to describe their relation.
 The possible relation set contains both generic (is a sub-category of, is identical to, is the opposite of) and domain-specific (opposes, supports, threatens, influences, works on/with) relations.
+Guess What?!
+[13] goes beyond eliciting or verifying relations between concepts to creating complex concept definitions.
+Players (1) assign a class name to a complex class description (e.g., assign Banana to fruit&yellow&grows on trees) and (2) verify such class definitions.